 There are many great road trips to take through Australia, but exploring Outback Australia is one of the best ways to experience the spectacular landscapes, unique wildlife and ancient aboriginal culture of Australia.
 It is important for any trip to pack the right gear so here we share our Outback Australia packing list.

-When exploring Outback Australia it is important to get your packing list right.
+When exploring Outback Australia it is important to get plan your travel well and get your packing list right.
 Once you set off into Outback Australia, stores are few and far between if you have forgotten something!

 Our Outback Australia packing list covers the essentials you need for a road trip through the Top End.
 Whether you rent a 4wd camper, join a guided tour or take your own car, ensure you include these essential items on your packing list.